dreadwrr/Developer-buddy/README.md

 <p> The script also updates the syslinux bootloader automatically to point to $BASEDIR/extramod.
 If you use a grub bootloader there  is a setting to point to the grub line number.
 Just make a new entry for graphics mode ie non changes.
 If your bootloader in on a different drive there is a setting to point to that.

-for porteus a new entry called Graphics changes is made so one can be for loading extramod= ect.
+for porteus a new entry Graphics changes in the syslinux bootloader  so one can be for loading extramod= ect.
+This mimics nemesis bootloader.
 </p>
 <br><br><br><br>